 #2 Get Rid of Burnt Food Particles

-There is also a chance you may smell something burning from your oven because there are food particles left behind from prior meals.
-Even if your oven has a self-cleaning option, this may not be enough to completely get rid of the food particles left behind.
+There’s also a chance your oven smells like burning because there are food particles left behind from prior meals.
+Even if your oven has a self-cleaning option, it may not be enough to get rid of the food particles left behind completely.

 To get rid of the food particles, you should remove the racks from the oven and get rid of any obvious chunks of food.
 After this, you should run your oven’s self-cleaning mode.

 To clean the oven racks, you should use a solution that is one part vinegar and one part water.
 Then, wipe down the racks and the inside of your oven.

 Even though it’s fine for you to use substances such as baking soda or vinegar to clean the inside of your oven, you should be careful if you use anything stronger.
 Strong chemical cleaning solutions will leave behind foul odors that burn when you heat your oven.